NARKOZ/gitlab/README.md

 projects.auto_paginate
 ```

-For more information, refer to [documentation](http://rubydoc.info/gems/gitlab/frames).
+For more information, refer to [documentation](https://rubydoc.info/gems/gitlab/frames).

 ## CLI

-It is possible to use this gem as a command line interface to gitlab.
+It is possible to use this gem as a command line interface to GitLab.
 In order to make that work you need to set a few environment variables:
 ```sh
 export GITLAB_API_ENDPOINT=https://gitlab.yourcompany.com/api/v4
 export GITLAB_API_PRIVATE_TOKEN=<your private token from /profile/account>